MGX3D/CurrentViewer/README.md

 python current_viewer.py -p /dev/ttyACM0
 ```

-If everything is working well you should see an image like this below (otherwise the current_viewer.log will have more information).
-There is also a console window (and a log: current_viewer.log) that displays more info.
+If everything is working well you should see an image like this below:

 ![Screenshot](./images/screenshot1.png)

+There is also a console window which displays regular SPS and a debugging log file - **current_viewer.log** that displays more details, down to individual sample errors (eg negative readings, wire corruptions, etc).
+For the time being the logging is enabled by default to help with diagnostics, but there is an option to disable it (--no-log)

 #
 ## Command line options